Reach us for more details

 - Workshop on “The Art of Writing 7 Types of Literature Reviews” by Prof. Justin Paul (Ph.D.)

-- Workshop on Experiential Learning and Gamification of an Educational Course, May, 2022
+- Workshop on Experiential Learning and Gamification of an Educational Course

 - Passive income generation and asset allocation- Arpit arora